 The main difficulty for patients with DSPS is functioning early in the morning for school or work.
 A person with DSPS often fails courses in school or loses jobs, which can compromise their health and well-being and can have social and financial implications.

 Patients with DSPS may initially refer to their symptoms as insomnia.
 As soon as people deviate from a normal sleep pattern, they tend to assume that they are not capable of sleep at all, but this is not true.
 Patients with DSPS are able to get plentiful sleep; it just differs from traditional sleep-wake patterns.
 DSPS makes it hard to wake up in the morning when simultaneously indulging in a late night sleep routine.

-Incidence and Prevalence Incidence of delayed sleep phase syndrome is unknown.
-In a recent study involving 5000 participants, DSPS accounted for about 40% of disorders involving sleep-wake schedules.
+Incidence of delayed sleep phase syndrome is unknown.
+In a recent study involving 5000 participants, DSPS accounted for about 40 percent of disorders involving sleep-wake schedules.
 DSPS may surface in childhood and it occurs most often in young men.
-It is estimated that the disorder affects approximately 7% of teenagers.
+It is estimated that the disorder affects approximately 7 percent of teenagers.